Celebrate Your Relationship in Small Ways on Valentine’s Day & Every Day

 The point is: Don’t neglect your love.
 Find new ways to nurture and shape it and it will continue to feed you in more nourishing ways.

 So, back to Valentine’s Day.
-How can we apply the concept of “small things often” and adapting to our ever-changing needs as parenting couples to nurture the love we have with our partners?
+How can we apply the concept of “small things often” and adapt to our ever-changing needs as parenting couples to nurture the love we have with our partners?

 I promise you can do it without the added pressure or spending a penny.